dojo/docs/dojox/form/DropDownSelect.rst

 ==============
 Migration Note
 ==============
-As of version 1.4, dojox.form.DropDownSelect has been deprecated, as it has now been moved to `dijit.form.Select <dijit/form/Select>`_.
+As of version 1.4, dojox.form.DropDownSelect has been deprecated, as it has now been moved to :ref:`dijit.form.Select <dijit/form/Select>`.
 Please update your code!

 ============
 Introduction